JWWeatherman/PoW_Hardfork/README.md

 (the best equiped competitors would be harmed the most) while they would not suffer financial loss.

-## Physical and administrative centralization
+## Physical and administrative centralization of bitcoin
 If a great majority of the existing mining hardware is under the control of a few people, or is physically located in a small number of places,